 If you want to learn more about how you can set up a professional portfolio site, check out the linked guide by Robert of WebsiteSetup which talks about it in more detail.

 Step 5: Pitch to Potential Clients

 Once this is all set, you can start pitching.
 I know, most of you will hate cold callings (so do I).
-But this method could get you long-term contracts at much better rates than job boards do and therefore, is an important step to become a freelance writer.
+But this method could get you long-term contracts at much better rates than job boards do and therefore, is an important step to becoming a freelance writer.

 To find potential clients, you have to do a bit of research.
 Have a look at websites and blogs within your niche.
 Maybe you can find specialized (online) newspapers or magazines.

 Have a look at LinkedIn or Twitter and see who is working in that area.
 Try to think out of the box.
 Many manufacturers have a blog, too, today.
 Think of products that are somehow related to your niche and check them out.
-Also have a look at online forums or simply ask around on websites like Quora or Reddit.
+Also, have a look at online forums or simply ask around on websites like Quora or Reddit.

 Keep in mind, that this email should not be about you, but about how you can help your potential client with your skills and expertise; how you can create a genuine connection with his readers, or how he can profit from your work.

-This is something many aspiring writers forget.
+Follow Up: This is something many aspiring writers forget.
 A week or so after you’ve sent your pitch, contact them again and ask if they need more information about you, more samples or if there is anything else you can provide.
 Not many send follow-ups which means it’s a great way for you to stand out.
 Of course, don’t be too pushy with it!